navilg/navneetReact/README.md

-If you are using it for first time in your system use beloe steps.
+If you are using it for first time in your system use below steps.

 1. Open terminal in the directory where this program is downloaded.
 2. Run command to do required configurations -->  bash config.sh